-RSO advisers provide institutional knowledge about University policies, guidance on leading your student organization, and serve as the authority and authorizing signature on financial matters in your organization.
+RSO advisors provide institutional knowledge about University policies, guidance on leading your student organization, and serve as the authority and authorizing signature on financial matters in your organization.
 They should be consulted for event planning, making purchases, and advice on the overall goals of the organization.
-Adviser approvals are needed on the following :
+Advisor approvals are needed on the following :

-- P-card: Your adviser must email the appropriate person in order to request use of the p-card on your behalf 24 hours prior to your need to use it
+- P-card: Your advisor must email the appropriate person in order to request use of the p-card on your behalf 24 hours prior to your need to use it

-- Check Request Forms: Your adviser must sign check requests and travel forms for your organization.
+- Check Request Forms: Your advisor must sign check requests and travel forms for your organization.

-- RSO Registration and Center number Creation: Your adviser must sign-off in agreement to your organizations constitution and affirm that your group will comply with University policy, including the Nondiscrimination Policy.
+- RSO Registration and Center number Creation: Your advisor must sign-off in agreement to your organizations constitution and affirm that your group will comply with University policy, including the Nondiscrimination Policy.